discontented/CSI-5007/_notes/graph-algorithms.md

 * Algorithm discovers all vertices at distance $k$ from $s$ before discovering any vertices at $d = k + 1$
 * $u.\pi$ represents the predecessor of $u$ in book psuedocode.
 * Uses a queue
+    * Stores discvored by not processed vertices in FIFO order.
+        * Explore the oldest unexplored vertices first.
 ## Steps
 1. Pick source vertex, `s`, from graph.
     1. `s` becomes the root of the tree.